Nepal's top court issues show cause notice to government in serial killer Charles Sobhraj case | Law-Order

 A single bench of the apex court headed by Anil Kumar Sinha issued the show cause notice in response to an appeal submitted by his lawyers to release Sobhraj, 77, on the grounds of old age.

-The apex court asked the government to submit a written reply within three days on why he should not be freed, according to an official at the court.
+The apex court on Monday asked the government to submit a written reply within three days on why he should not be freed, according to an official at the court.

 Lawyers including Saroj Ghimire and Shakuntala Thapa argued in the court on behalf of the petitioner, asking for his release.